naginanaveed/Xenium-v1-Human-Breast-Biomarkers-Analysis/README.md

 ---

-### 1.2 Background & Existing Work
+## 1.2 Background & Existing Work

-#### Why DCIS matters
+### Why DCIS Matters

-DCIS is a pre-invasive breast cancer — malignant cells are confined within the milk ducts and have not yet broken through into surrounding tissue.
-Roughly 20–50% of untreated DCIS cases eventually become invasive, but we currently cannot reliably predict which ones will.
-If we could, many patients could be spared from aggressive treatment.
-This makes accurate molecular biomarkers critically important.
+**Ductal Carcinoma In Situ (DCIS)** is an early-stage breast cancer where abnormal cells remain confined within the milk ducts and have not spread to surrounding tissue.

-#### The normalization problem in spatial transcriptomics
-Any RNA measurement platform — whether it's bulk RNA-seq, RT-qPCR, or in situ — produces raw counts that are affected by technical noise: tissue preparation quality, FFPE degradation, RNA capture efficiency, and sample-to-sample variation.
-To compare gene expression meaningfully across different tissue sections or patients, you need a normalization strategy.

-The most common approach, borrowed from clinical diagnostic assays like **Oncotype Dx** (a breast cancer recurrence test), is to divide target gene counts by the counts of a set of "housekeeping" genes that are assumed to be stably expressed across all samples.
-Oncotype Dx uses five HK genes: *ACTB*, *GAPDH*, *GUSB*, *RPLP0*, and *TFRC*.

-#### The problem with classic HK genes at single-cell resolution
-Traditional HK gene selection was done using bulk RNA measurements from mixed cell populations.
-But at single-cell resolution — which Xenium provides — you can now see something that was previously invisible: **some of those "stable" HK genes are not actually stable at all when you look within specific cell types**.

-For example, *GAPDH* is a glycolytic enzyme.
-As tumors become more aggressive, they ramp up glycolysis (the Warburg effect), which means *GAPDH* expression *itself* increases in more aggressive tumor cells.
-Using *GAPDH* as a normalization reference would therefore mask or even reverse the apparent expression of tumor biomarkers.
-Similarly, *TFRC* and *GUSB* showed significant variability across different tumor subtypes in this study.

-#### What spatial in situ adds
-Earlier work by the same group (Janesick et al., Nature Communications 2023) demonstrated the power of combining Xenium with Visium spatial transcriptomics and single-cell RNA-seq on the same tissue block.
-That paper characterized cell type composition of the breast tumor microenvironment at high resolution.
-The 2025 paper extends this to focus specifically on biomarker quantification and normalization — a more practically translatable problem for clinical diagnostics.
+#### Key Points
+- Around **20–50%** of untreated DCIS cases may progress to invasive breast cancer.
+- Currently, there is no reliable way to predict which cases will become invasive.
+- Better prediction methods could help avoid unnecessary aggressive treatments.

+**Why this matters:**
+Identifying accurate molecular biomarkers could improve risk assessment and support more personalized treatment decisions.

 ---
+### The Normalization Challenge in Spatial Transcriptomics

+Gene expression measurements are affected by technical factors such as:

+- Tissue preparation quality
+- FFPE-related RNA degradation
+- RNA capture efficiency
+- Sample-to-sample variation

+Because of these factors, **normalization** is essential to ensure that differencs in gene expression reflect real biological changes rather than technical noise.

+---

+### Traditional Housekeeping Gene Normalization

+A common approach is to normalize target genes using **housekeeping (HK) genes**, which are assumed to have stable expression across samples.

+### Example: Oncotype Dx Housekeeping Genes
+- ACTB
+- GAPDH
+- GUSB
+- RPLP0
+- TFRC

+These genes serve as reference controls for comparing gene expression levels.

+---

+### The Problem at Single-Cell Resolution

+Most housekeeping genes were selected using **bulk RNA data**, where signals from many cells are averaged together.

+With **Xenium spatial transcriptomics**, gene expression can be measured in individual cells, revealing that some traditional housekeeping genes are not as stable as previously believed.

+### Examples

+**GAPDH**
+- Plays a role in glycolysis.
+- Tumor cells often increase glycolysis as they become more aggressive (Warburg effect).
+- As a result, GAPDH expression can increase in aggressive tumors.

+**Impact:** Using GAPDH as a reference gene may distort biomarker measurements.

+**TFRC and GUSB**
+- Also showed significant variation across different tumor subtypes.
+- Their instability makes them less reliable for normalization.

+---

+### Contribution of Spatial In Situ Technologies

+A previous study by **Janesick et al. (Nature Communications, 2023)** combined:

+- Xenium spatial transcriptomics
+- Visium spatial transcriptomics
+- Single-cell RNA sequencing (scRNA-seq)

+This work provided a detailed view of the breast tumor microenvironment and cell-type composition.

+---

+### Focus of the 2025 Study

+The 2025 study builds on this foundation by focusing on:

+- Biomarker quantification
+- Gene expression normalization
+- Identification of more reliable reference genes

+#### Clinical Relevance
+The goal is to improve the accuracy of biomarker measurements, making spatial transcriptomics more useful for future clinical diagnostics and personalized breast cancer treatment.

+---

-### 1.3 Detailed Description of Methodology
+## 1.3 Detailed Description of Methodology

 The study analyzed **12 FFPE human breast tissue samples** (8 DCIS, 3 invasive ductal carcinoma, 1 normal) using a **custom 280-gene Xenium panel** that included:
 - Breast tissue cell type markers (epithelial, myoepithelial, stromal, immune)